PolymerLabs/arcs/README.md

-In order to take advantage of new security measures appearing in PaaS/IaaS environments, Arcs will take advantage of the [Asylo](https://asylo.dev) framework for developing an enclaved application.
+In order to take advantage of new security measures appearing in PaaS/IaaS environments, Arcs will take advantage of the [Asylo](https://asylo.dev) framework for to store sensitive information in secure enclaves.

-Currently this is a PoC and demonstrates part of the vision, but provides **no extra security**.
-More details:
+Currently this is a PoC but provides **no extra security**.

-- This PoC includes a Docker container with CouchDB and an enclaved application via Asylo.
+More specifically, this PoC includes a Docker container with CouchDB and an enclaved application via Asylo.
 Currently the enclave produces a key that's returned to non-enclaved space and used to encrypt a drive that's used for storage of CouchDB data & configuration.
 The key is stored in plaintext next to the drive image so it can be remounted.

-To be done:
-- Encryption keys should never leave enclave space.
-- Integration with specific enclave backends (such as Intel SGX).

 To build our CouchDB docker with support for encryption via Asylo, run